 On 31 December 2008, the Supervisory Board had three committees: the Audit Committee, the Remuneration and Nomination Committee and the Corporate Governance Committee.
 On 1 January 2009, the Remuneration and Nomination Committee was split into a separate Remuneration Committee and a separate Nomination Committee.
+Furthermore, a fifth committee, the Risk Committee was established.
 The organisation, powers and modus operandi of the Supervisory Board are detailed in the Supervisory Board Charter.
 Separate charters have been drawn up for the Audit Committee, the Remuneration Committee, the Nomination Committee and the Corporate Governance Committee.
 These charters are available on the ING website (www.ing.com).
 A short description of the duties for the Committees follows below.

 The Audit Committee assists the Supervisory Board in monitoring the integrity of the financial statements of ING Groep N.V., ING Verzekeringen N.V. and ING Bank N.V., in monitoring the compliance with legal and regulatory requirements, and in monitoring the independence and performance of ING's internal and external auditors.
+The current members of the Audit Committee are Jackson Tai (chairman), Tineke Bahlmann, Henk Breukink, Piet Hoogendoorn, Godfried van der Lugt and Jeroen van der Veer.